Hawker Sea Fury: Pakistan

 One of the largest export customers for the type was Pakistan.
 In 1949, an initial order for 50 Sea Fury FB.60 aircraft for the Pakistan Air Force was placed.
-A total of 87 new-build Sea Furies were purchased and delivered between 1950 and 1952; some ex-FAA and Iraqi Sea Furies were also subsequently purchased.
-The aircraft was operated by three frontline squadrons, No.5, No.9 and No.14 Squadron.
-The Sea Fury began to be replaced by the jet-powered North American F-86 Sabre in 1955, and the last Sea Furies in Pakistani service were ultimately retired in 1960.
+A total of 87 new-build Sea Furies was purchased and delivered between 1950 and 1952; some ex-FAA and Iraqi Sea Furies were also subsequently purchased.
+The aircraft was operated by three frontline squadrons, No. 5, No.9, and No.14.
+The Sea Fury began to be replaced by the jet-powered North American F-86 Sabre in 1955, and the last Sea Furies in Pakistani service ultimately were retired in 1960.